 Around the same time I started raking in the big bucks (courtesy of the Tooth Fairy), my father started enforcing the rule that the topic of money was off-limits in polite conversation.
 There was no, “Hey, how much was your incisor worth?” in my house.
 And the one time I asked my dad the amount of the bill at a restaurant, he handed it to me since he assumed I was offering to pay.
 I never asked again.
 Keep reading »

-There’s a new book out called Smart Girls Marry Money: How Women Have Been Duped Into the Romantic Dream—And How They Are Paying For It, by Elizabeth Ford and Daniela Drake.
+Out in paperback now: the book Smart Girls Marry Money: How Women Have Been Duped Into the Romantic Dream—And How They’re Paying For It, by Elizabeth Ford and Daniela Drake.
 Forget for a moment that they annoyingly refer to grown women as “girls” in their title and check out their thesis: because, for a variety of reasons, men earn more money than women, it’s a wise move to marry someone who can provide for you and your family.
 Keep reading »

 Hey all!
 As I’m sure you’ve noticed, for the last few months, we’ve been running a series of columns (Money 101, Cash & Coupling, and My Two Cents) and posts related to finances, all filed under our Money section.
 This content, for the most part, is sponsored by Free Credit Score, but the opinions expressed in the articles are all our own.
 With that in mind, I wanted to ask Frisky readers what money-related topics they’d like to see us cover going forward.
 Are you interested in reading about, say, traveling on the cheap?
 A basic guide to what you need to know about your 401K?
 How to throw a wedding or other event on a budget?
 Let us know in the comments what topics you’d like to see us cover in our Money section — the sky is the limit! — and we’ll do our best to make it happen!
 Keep reading »